OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/Ethernet-Expansion.md

 <!-- // instructions and photos of connecting and disconnecting an ethernet Cable -->

 Your Omega will automatically discover when an Ethernet cord is connected to your Ethernet Expansion.
-If you've got a terminal open with a serial connection to the Omega you'll see the following output when you plug in an Ethernet cord:
+If you're connected to the Omega's command line **through serial,** you'll see the following output when you plug in an Ethernet cord:

 ```
 root@Omega-2757:/# [  473.834234] rt3050-esw 10110000.esw: link changed 0x01